Pros9798/Lead-Scoring-Case-Study_Pradeep_Mondal/README.md

 In summary, X Education desires a model that can accurately predict lead conversion probabilities, facilitating targeted sales strategies and improving overall conversion rates.

 # To build a lead scoring model for X Education, one can follow these steps:
-Data Loading
+1.Data Loading

-Data Exploration (EDA)
+2.Data Exploration (EDA)
 Preprocessing
 Feature Engineering
 Outlier Analysis